 Although – in most cases – pursuing a birth injury compensation claim will not cost families anything in legal fees unless successful, instructing the wrong solicitor will cost families dearly in terms of valuable wasted time in their child’s development.

 Birth injury claims are robustly defended by the NHS Trusts believed to be responsible.
 The legal process can take many years depending on the complexity of the circumstances leading to an injury, and the complexity of the injury itself.

 When a solicitor fails to reach a positive conclusion

-Choosing the wrong solicitor with insufficient expertise in this complicated area of law could mean several wasted years.
+Choosing the wrong birth injury lawyers with insufficient expertise in this complicated area of law could mean several wasted years.

 A claim could be dropped due to ‘insufficient evidence’ or what they consider a low probability of winning the claim when in fact, they do not have the detailed knowledge required to win the case.

 Can you instruct more than one birth injury solicitor?

 A birth injury claim can only be pursued by one firm of birth injury solicitors however, if you are unhappy with the advice being given, or the progress of your claim, you can instruct a new lawyer to take over your claim.